bonham000/fcc-react-tests-module/README.md

 ##Instructions for QA:##

 View [`CHALLENGE_MAP.md`](https://github.com/bonham000/fcc-react-tests-module/blob/master/CHALLENGE_MAP.md) to see the current progress of all the challenges.
-Challenges that are completely written will be marked with a :pencil2: and these need to be reviewed to ensure the following:
+Challenges that are completely written and have been proofread will be marked with a :blue_book: and these need to be reviewed to ensure the following:

 * The challenge content explains the information relevant to the challenge
 * The instructions are clear